MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    - if :var:`a` is a :type:`callable`, then :var:`a` is considered as a *stateless iterator*, and the matrix will be filled with the values :var:`v` returned by iterating :expr:`s, v = a(p, s)`.

-.. function:: mat:swpvec (ij)
+.. function:: mat:swpvec (ij, ij2)

-   Return the real, complex or integer matrix :var:`mat` after swapping the elements at the indexes given by :expr:`i, j = ipairs(ij)` from the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a vector.
+   Return the real, complex or integer matrix :var:`mat` after swapping the elements at the indexes given by the :type:`iterable` :var:`ij` and :var:`ij2`, i.e. interpreting the matrix as a vector.

 .. function:: mat:remvec (ij)